 A wilderness hunt in British Columbia or elsewhere can throw the gauntlet of conditions at adventurous hunters.
-Recovering from heat is difficult in dry areas but cold water and shade are abundant in B.C. and overheating is rarely an issue.
-Slow down, grab a cold drink and sit in the shade for an easy cool down.
-Warming up however is difficult after your body is chilled and raising your core temperature requires some knowhow.
+Remember that it’s always easier to stay warm, than it is to get warm after you’re chilled, so preventative measures to avoid a chill are worth paying attention to.
+Warming up can be difficult after your body is chilled and raising your core temperature requires some knowhow.
 Consider these strategies to warm-up on a remote backcountry hunt.

-Physical activity will raise your heartrate and warm up your core temperature.
+Physical activity will raise your heart rate and warm up your core temperature.
 Hike up a hill or do a few jumping jacks to get the blood flowing.
 The chill will often set in as you cool down from activity.
 Slow periods of glassing are especially dangerous.
-Strip off layers as you heat up and quickly add layers when the activity stops.
-You are more likely to stay warm without taking on a chill if you layer up immediately.
+Strip off layers as you heat up in order to avoid sweating.
+And then quickly add layers when the activity stops.
+You are more likely to stay warm without taking on a chill if you layer down and layer up at the right times.

 Moisture is the enemy in cold conditions.
-Add a steady breeze and your body temperature can drop quickly.
-If you are soaked through with sweat and water, change clothes.
+Add a steady breeze causes convective heat loss even when you’re dry.
+Add moisture to that scenario, and you also have evaporative heat loss, which can cause your body temperature to drop rapidly.
+If you are soaked through with sweat or water, change clothes.
 A few minutes of skin contact with the cold is worth the change as dry clothes can warm you up while wet clothes will only draw away more heat.
 If you are hiking hard, wear a long sleeve undershirt to absorb sweat and pull off that layer when you stop.

 Focus on the core